bhaweshchaudhary/100-Days-Of-Code/README.md

 Type Error, Syntax Error, Indentation Error, Index Error, Value Error, Key Error, Name Error

 ## Note to myself
-Debug is needed in rock, paper and scissor game.
-Inside Day 4 Follow hangman last part to complete the game and give it a final touch check day 10 project from while loop part
+- Debug is needed in rock, paper and scissor game.
+Inside Day 4
+- Follow hangman last part to complete the game and give it a final touch
+- check day 10 project from while loop part
+- I am starting from random day which interest me.